Frequently Asked Questions for International and Incoming Exchange Students

 Is it easy for an international or exchange student to find a part-time job?

 There are some on-campus positions for international and exchange students.
 However, in order to be allowed to work, you need a C.A.Q. and a Study Permit (even if you are staying for one semester only).
-For information about off-campus jobs, go to the Career & Leadership Development department on campus, located in the Student Union Building.
+For information about off-campus jobs, go to the Career Development and Success Coaching department on campus, located in the Student Union Building.

 Will I need to open a bank account in Canada?